 Transparency in a fund manager's operations, which is necessary to prevent fraud and malpractice, was one area of concern.
-100 percent of respondents agreed that there will need to be further operational transparency in the future.
+100% of respondents agreed that there will need to be further operational transparency in the future.
 The degree of transparency in the underlying portfolio in terms of underlying securities or funds, accuracy and timeliness of pricing and valuation was also an area that many felt the industry needed to address with more clarity.
-69 percent of respondents felt that failure to do so would hinder the growth of the sector.
+69% of respondents felt that failure to do so would hinder the growth of the sector.
 The granularity sought by institutional investors is not something all managers crave and does suggest that they will have to make a conscious decision about whether their primary objective is to attract either institutional or private investors.

-Regarding a single manager versus fund of hedge funds, what did the survey conclude?
+Single manager versus fund of hedge funds